llanting/cosmeticshack/README.md

 - LogIn-signup - As a user I want to see a welcome page that gives me the option to either log in as an existing user, or sign up with a new account.
 - Add-signup - As a user I want to sign up with my full information so that I can sadd recipes, see my favorites, etc.
 - Homepage - As a user I want to see some recipes and be able to log in or sign up.
-- User profile - As a user I want to link to my other pages (my favorites, my comments, my recipes), edit my user information and see how many people picked my recipe as favorite.
+- User profile - As a user I want to link to my other pages (my favorites, my comments, my recipes (edit and delete button for recipe), edit my user information and see how many people picked my recipe as favorite.
 - All recipes - As a user I want to be able to see all recipes and look for specific recipes with a filter and sorting.
 - Recipe details - As a user I want to see all the information about a specific recipe, and be able to comment on it and rate it.
 - Create recipe - As a user I want to be able to create a new recipe.